nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 05 Handling Ordinary Files.markdown

     -   `rmdir temp` : Remove the **temp** directory normally as it is empty.

-    **Note**: The last command in the above command-line `rmdir temp` may occasionally fail when running on macOS.
-It could happen due to presence of a system metadata file named `.DS_Store` which gets created automatically by Finder application.
-To circumvent, replace `rmdir temp` with `rm -rf temp`.

 ##

 08. Using repeat factor, an internal command can be repeated **n** number of times.